Kotlin/KEEP/proposals/custom-equals-in-value-classes.md

 ## Possible future improvements

-### Resolving references to typed equals in compiler frontend

-Currently `'=='` operator is being resolved to typed equals in compiler backend, but resolving it in frontend could let user navigate to declaration of typed equals in IDE.

 ### Typed equals in non-value classes

 Introducing typed equals in non-value classes could help to get rid of boilerplate code: